 Ancient Greece: The Cradle of Western Civilization

+The civilization of ancient Greece flowered more than 2500 years ago but the ideas of the ancient Greeks continue to influence the way we live today.
 The people of ancient Greece attempted to explain the world through the laws of nature.
 The ancient Greeks made important discoveries in science.
-They developed democracy, where people govern themselves rather than being ruled by a king.
+They developed democracy, a system in which people govern themselves rather than being ruled by a king.
 The Greeks also valued beauty and imagination.
 They wrote many stories and plays that continue to be performed today.

-Greek sailors learned from many different cultures and spread their ideas far from their home.
-Greeks sailors learned the alphabet from sea-faring Phoenicians of modern day Syria and Lebanon.
+Greek sailors learned from many different cultures and spread their ideas to many lands far from their home.
+The Greeks learned the alphabet from sea-faring Phoenicians, who lived in what is now Syria and Lebanon.

 Ancient Greek geographers divided the world into regions we still use today.
-The lands west of Greece are still known as the western world while the lands east of Greece are often referred to as the eastern world.
+The lands west of Greece are still known as the western world, while the lands east of Greece are often referred to as the eastern world.

 A cradle is a small bed for an infant.
-Many of the ideas that flourished in the western world were “born" in ancient Greece; this is why Greece is often known as the Cradle of Western Civilization.
+Many of the ideas that flourished in the western world were “born" in ancient Greece.
+This is why Greece is often known as the Cradle of Western Civilization.